It is fair to say that if I asked you to name a town in the UK beginning with ‘Y’, you’d say Yeovil. You might struggle to name three others.

 ‘I train on treacle,’ says Jack.

-As the pathway led to the inevitable conclusion of today’s walk, it felt that I had admirably achieved my aim of reconnecting with a place from my past.
-Unlocking some of its mystery and history over four peaceful yet intriguing miles.
-More importantly, it allowed for that sense of being thankful and living in the moment to filter through.
-Wandering with purpose, but without the need to achieve anything more than seeing where the path took me and not governed by a ticking clock.
-With the dog towelled off and looking pleased with herself, the only thing now required was a decent pint and a warm fire.
-The marvellous Helyar Arms in East Coker duly obliged.
-Cheers.
+As the path led towards the inevitable conclusion of the walk, I felt I had achieved my aim of reconnecting with a place from my past, unlocking some of its mystery and history over four peaceful yet intriguing miles.
+More importantly, it allowed that sense of gratitude and presence to filter through.
+Wandering with purpose, but without the need to achieve anything more than seeing where the path led, free from the tyranny of a ticking clock.
+Yeovil, I realised, had quietly given me more than I remembered.